-- Current license to practice as a Registered Nurse (RN) in the State of Florida
+- Current license to practice as a Registered Nurse (RN) in the State of Florida and/or home country

-- A personal interview with the admissions committee may be requested.
+- A personal Interview with the admissions committee may be requested

 - Barry alumni: Preadmission testing (GRE) is waived for applicants with a graduate GPA of 3.3 or greater; however, for Barry alumni applicants with a GPA of less than 3.3, preadmission testing is required.